lockss/lockss-downloader/README.rst

 From a Local Copy
 =================

-In this mode of invocation, you first download the LOCKSS Downloader script to the host system, then inspect it to your satisfaction before running it yourself (with a `GitHub Project Reference`_ and one or more `Options`_ if needed).
+In this mode of invocation, you first download the LOCKSS Downloader script to the host system, then inspect it to your satisfaction, then run it yourself (with a `GitHub Project Reference`_, and `Options`_ if needed).

 To invoke the LOCKSS Downloader in this mode: